lawaloa/SQL_Project_1/README.md

 - **Contaminated: Biological** – Unsafe due to harmful microorganisms.
 - **Contaminated: Chemical** – Unsafe due to toxic substances.

 This classification is vital for **public health monitoring** and **intervention planning**.
-Since each record contains a `source_id`, we can link it back to its corresponding location in the database — allowing us to identify and map contamination hotspots across Maji Ndogo.
+Since each record contains a `source_id`, I would have prefer to link it back to its corresponding location in the database — allowing for identifation and mapping contamination hotspots across Maji Ndogo.

-### ⚠️ Step 6 – Data Integrity Check for Well Pollution
+#### ⚠️ Step 6 – Data Integrity Check for Well Pollution

 The `well_pollution` table contains **scientist notes** in the `description` column, which makes it harder to process consistently.
 The **biological column** (measured in **CFU/mL**) is the reliable indicator of contamination:
 - `0` → Clean water.
 - `> 0.01` → Contaminated water.

 The **worst-case scenario** is when a well is marked as `Clean` but the biological contamination is actually higher than `0.01`.
 This would mean contaminated water is being incorrectly classified as safe — a serious **public health risk**.

 ---